YSCodeHub/mac-setup/README.md

 Even if you don't program in all of them, they are useful to have as many command-line tools rely on them.
 We'll also show you some useful daily use applications.
-As you read and follow these steps, feel free to post any feedback or comments you may have.
+As you read and follow these steps, feel free to post any feedback or comments you may have not.

 ## Contributing to the guide